 5 keys to boosting student retention

-- Southern Utah University, faced with retention problems even more severe than than the ones now pressuring many colleges, improved its retention rate by about 10% with a “first year experience” that increased financial and academic support, identified struggling students and overhauled orientation and the first-year seminar, according to the Chronicle of Higher Education.
+- Southern Utah University, faced with retention problems even more severe than than the ones now pressuring many colleges, improved its retention rate by about 10 percentage points over three years with a “first year experience” that increased financial and academic support, identified struggling students and overhauled orientation and the first-year seminar, according to the Chronicle of Higher Education.

 - Institutions nationwide, facing a 61% overall retention rate and a 55% rate for black students, are threatened by tight budgets, shrinking enrollment income and the prospect of aid formula changes that might cut even more support if students leave, the Chronicle reported.
 Due to the climate, about 60% of public four-year colleges and half of private colleges have set new retention goals.